 To visualize the uneven repulsion and subsequent energy splitting explained above, we use diagrams showing the various energies of the metal's d-orbitals.
 An example is shown below.

-In summary, metal complexes allow for entire new avenues of chemistry to be explored as an incredibly useful and unique class of substances.
+In summary, metal complexes allow for entire new avenues of chemistry to be explored, and are an incredibly useful and unique class of substances.
 As a final note, one might notice that the splitting diagram above is labeled as being "high spin".
-Without going into too much detail, the extent of repulsion and subsequent d-orbital splitting in metal complexes can lead to metal complexes wherein electrons fill all the orbitals first (i.e. high spin) or those where the low-energy orbitals are filled before the high-energy ones (i.e. low spin).
-This is mainly due to the nature of the ligands themselves, and to a lesser extent, the metal centre.
-The "spectrochemical series" is an ascending list of ligands ordered in terms of "field strength", or how much they split metal's d-orbitals in these complexes.
-We can use this series to predict what the electron configuration may be in various different metal complexes with the general rule being what we might expect: the higher the extent of the orbital-splitting, the more likely we are to observe a low-spin complex.
+Without going into too much detail, the extent of repulsion and subsequent d-orbital splitting in metal complexes can lead to metal complexes wherein electrons fill all the bottom orbitals first, or those where all orbitals are filled before being paired.
+We call these, respectively, low and high spin complexes.
+This is mainly due to the extent of the energy splitting, which depends on both the nature of the ligands themselves, and to a lesser extent, the metal centre.

 Try out the metal complex builder to experiment with building and visualizing different metal complexes, including their IUPAC names and d-electron splitting diagrams.
 In addition, the interactive spectrochemical series allows one to explore the splitting capabilities of all common ligands, and see examples complexes in which they might be found.